aaytorr/social-paradise-sqli/README.md

 - **🔒 Enhanced Security**: Addressed and fixed multiple security vulnerabilities to ensure a safer user experience.
 - **🐞 Bug Fixes**: Squashed numerous bugs that were present in the original codebase.
 - **📂 Directory Structure**: Refined and organized directory names for better clarity and maintainability.
-- **🔐 Password Hashing**: Updated the password hashing mechanism to utilize more secure methods.
+- **🔐 Password Hashing**: Updated the password hashing mechanism to utilize a more secure method.

 ## 📊 Progress